+This is the initial public offering of our common units.
+We are offering common units in this offering.
+No public market currently exists for our common units.
+We currently estimate that the initial public offering price will be between \$ and \$ per common unit.
 Our common units have been approved for listing (subject to official notice of issuance) on the New York Stock Exchange under the symbol "USAC".

 Investing in our common units involves risks.
-Limited partnerships are inherently different from corporations.
-You should carefully consider the risk factors described under "Risk Factors" beginning on page 3 of this prospectus before enrolling in the Plan.
+Please read "Risk Factors" beginning on page 22 of this prospectus.